SaumyaRaj188/spi_sar_adc/README.md

     * **Full 16-bit frame:** `0001 0000 0000 0000` = **`16'h1000`**
     * **Full 16-bit miso frame:** `0000 ___ ___ ___` = **`16'h0___`**

-Of course.
-Here is the complete pinout for the final, synchronous `spi_controller` module we designed.

-The pins are categorized into System, SPI Interface, Control Outputs, and Data/Status Inputs, matching the Verilog module definition.

 ***